sghiassy/StateKit/README.md

 When the `root` state receives either of the messages, the associated block will be run.

-Messages' key/value pair must be of type string/block.
+_Note: Messages' key/value pair must be of type string/block._

 _Note that the reference to the state chart is passed into the function as `sc`.
 While you could potentially reference the state chart instance from a variable outside of the dictionary, it is advised to use the passed in reference._

 #### Sub-states

 Substates are defined in a dictionary under the keyword `subStates`.
-If we wanted to add a `loading` subState to the above the example we would write:
+If we wanted to add a `loading` subState to the above example we would write:

 ```objective-c
 NSDictionary *chart = @{@"root":@{